MihirT906/MihirT906/README.md

 ## Hi there 👋
+I am currently pursuing a Master's degree at the University of Massachusetts, Amherst, and am looking for full-time opportunities.
+I’m a problem-solver at heart, and one thing that really sets me apart is my learning agility.
+It’s not just about learning new tech or concepts but about being curious enough to dive in and figure things out, even when I don’t have all the answers.

 <!--
 **MihirT906/MihirT906** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.